A life-enhancing sojourn

 “What am I choosing to steward?”

-Where instead of defaulting to forms, permissions, and intermediaries, the emphasis returns to conscience, consent, and clarity.
-For those willing (and able), this represents not an escape from the world, but a simpler, more grounded, intentional, and empowering way of engaging with it.
+Where instead of defaulting to forms, permissions, and intermediaries... the emphasis returns to conscience, consent, and clarity.
+For those willing (and able), this represents not an escape from anything, but rather a empowering step into a more simplied and private life.

 How is a UNA different?